lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 }
 ```

 The code is quite similar to the one used in textures, but in this case we are using a different descriptor type: `VK_DESCRIPTOR_TYPE_UNIFORM_BUFFER` to state that this descriptor will be associated directly to a buffer.
-We are also stating that this will be used in a vertex shader by using the `VK_SHADER_STAGE_VERTEX_BIT` flag.
+The class receives also a stage parameter which states which pipeline stage the descriptor sets will be used.
+In our case, as we will see later on, we will use it in a vertex shader, so we will be using the `VK_SHADER_STAGE_VERTEX_BIT` flag.

 We need also to create the descriptor set associated to the uniform that will hold the projection matrix, in a new class named `MatrixDescriptorSet`: